eyestrainge/CPPHighPerformance/README.md

     - Take a 4x4 extent and split it into four 2x2 tiles
     - Now each element has: A global index, a local index

+## SUMMARY
+- Start with a non-parallel solution and work up
+- SIMD --> Threads --> Processes
+- Custom hardware (GPU, FPGA, etc.) does parallelism better at the cost of development time